National Wrestling Alliance/Total Non-Stop Action presents Weekly PPV #11

 After the match, Bullet Bob comes out to the entrance ramp with a chair which allows Brown to work on Jarrett with right hands.
 Jarrett is backed against the guard railing where Brian Lawler chokes Jarrett with his belt.
 Security runs down to break up the brawl.

 Backstage, Goldylocks is with Slash and some random guy.
-Slash says that their aren’t friends when you live in the womb of hell.
+Slash says that there aren’t friends when you live in the womb of hell.
 There are only people who are like him.
 The random guy with him names is Cobain.
 Cobain apparently likes the thought of suicide, pain and his own blood.

 Third Contest: James Storm/Chris Harris defeated Backseat Boys, New Church and the Hot Shots in a elimination match: Cassidy O’Reilly and Johnny Kashmere start the contest off.
 Cassidy works on the arm o Kashmere for a few moments but is taken down with a spine buster by Kashmere.
 Cassidy slaps Kashmere and Trent Acid.
 Acid gets the tag and must face his own partner.
 Kashmere and Acid dropkick Slash off the apron, Acid with a yakuza kick on Cassidy.
 Acid and Kashmere with a couple of double team moves on Chase Stevens connecting with the Dream Sequence.
 Cassidy O’Reilly and Trent Acid moonsault off the top onto everyone on the floor.
 Kashmere with a somersault dive onto everyone.
 Stevens with a extremely dangerous looking 450 splash to the floor.
 Stevens and Acid go at it trading right hands.
 Slash tags himself in as Acid plants Stevens with a sit out slam.
 Slash with the Slash and Burn on Acid to eliminate the Backseat Boys.